 The ideal combination of lodge, leisure and life-long learning.

-Here is the start to a day of fishing, kayaking, boating or hunting at Turkey Hill Plantation.
+Here is the start to a day of fishing, kayaking, boating or sporting clays at Turkey Hill Plantation.
 Oldfield is blessed to employ some of the finest guides and naturalists around.
-From the Outfitter’s Center, they coordinate and conduct guided fishing excursions of all forms, from fly fishing for reds on the marsh flats, to catching tarpon and cobia in the Sound, to heading off shore for deep sea fishing.
-Should you prefer to fish on your own, the Outfitter’s Center offers a private storage and launch service for your personal boat – giving all Oldfield residents full access and use of our most precious resource, the river.
+From the Outfitter’s Center, they coordinate and conduct guided fishing excursions of all forms, from fly fishing for reds on the marsh flats, to catching tarpon and cobia in the Sound, to heading off shore for bluewater trolling and bottom fishing.
+Should you prefer to enjoy boating on your own, the Outfitter’s Center offers a private storage and launch service for your personal boat – giving Oldfield residents full access and use of our most precious resource, the river.

 Discover Oldfield’s 4 Seasons of Fishing